 The Game Programmer has the technical responsibility for implementing the game through technical solutions such as pipelines, builds, tests, and general implementation.

-During the pre-production and in collaboration with the Game Designer (and other relevant competences), the Game Programmer designs and produces prototypes as proof of concept.
-Most teams encourage their team members to bring forward suggestions and ideas for the games in an orderly manner.
+During the pre-production and in collaboration with the team, the Game Programmer designs and produces prototypes and technical designs as proof of concept.

-The Game Programmer is responsible for implementing the various components, and that these are in correlation with the design document and the overall concept.
-Aside from the game programmer (implementing gameplay and logic) these will be working on the overall technical structure(s) and system(s) of the game and take part in optimization and bug fixing.
+Aside from implementing gameplay, logic, and technical solutions, the game programmer is working on the overall technical structure(s) and system(s) of the game and take part in optimization and bug fixing.

-Some will undertake specific roles as pipeline programmer (responsible for the production pipelines), QA programmer (responsible for automatic testing, builds, and coordination with the QA/UX team), and others according to the specific needs of the games (e.g. physics programmer, advanced algorithms etc.).
+Some will undertake specific roles as pipeline programmer, QA programmer, motion matching programmer, and others will solve problems that arises from the specific needs of the games (e.g. physics, advanced algorithms, sound etc.).

-The Lead Programmer is responsible for breaking down the design document into smaller programmable parts and that deadlines are respected.
+The Lead Programmer is responsible for breaking down the design document into smaller programmable parts within the time given.

-During the production, the Lead Programmer is responsible for ensuring that the programming/implementation is in accordance with the game design.
+During the production, the Lead Programmer is responsible for ensuring that the programming and implementation complies with the game design.